RedWalters/prototype_airflow_pipeline/readme.md

 You should then just be able to run the 'Auth_and_push_to_drafter' DAG from there.

+### Credentials

+To be able to authorise and upload onto PMD you will need to import your credentials into the variable manager on the airflow webserver.
+Go to 'admin' - 'Variables' on the toolbar to import.
+I have added a template for the import file named Auth.json

 ### Any issues

 There is probably something I'm forgetting or an issue I solved and forgot to add.